AndDeluiz/initscripts-vxlan/README.md

 <h1>Description</h1>

 The initscripts package contains basic system scripts used during a boot of the system.
 It also contains scripts which activate and deactivate most network interfaces.
-Place these scripts in `/etc/sysconfig/network-scripts` on your RedHat/CentOS/Fedora system.

 This package extends initscripts package by supporting VXLAN interfaces.